-Some cloud-physics variables, such as the cloud size, the distribution of cloud particles relevant for charge separation, and the temperature, are better understood when looking at their vertical profiles.
-Figure 6 shows such profiles for suspended particles (ice crystals, droplets), hydrometeors (snow, rain), and their sums along with the mean $-10\,^{\circ}$ C isotherm height for each cluster.
+Some cloud-physics variables, such as the cloud size, the distribution of cloud particles (droplet separation), and the temperature, are better understood when looking at their vertical profiles.
+Figure 6 shows such profiles for suspended particles (ice crystals, droplets) and hydrometeors (snow, rain) along with the mean $-10\,^{\circ}$ C isotherm height for each cluster.
 The large difference between the clusters with enhanced cloud physics (dark blue and dark red) and their moderate counterparts (light blue and light red) is directly visible because their quartiles do not intersect over large areas.

-Regarding the cloud size, Fig. 6 shows that the cloud base during events in the wind-field clusters (blues) is approximately 1 km lower than for events in the CAPE-thunderstorm clusters (reds; lowest level in the sum or droplets panel or Table 2).
-Cloud tops in the wind-field clusters are approximately 5 km shallower, having cloud top heights at around 7 km versus 12 km in CAPE-thunderstorm clusters (highest levels in the sum or ice panel).
-Put differently, considering that wind-field thunderstorm events occur in winter and CAPE-thunderstorm events in summer, thunderstorm clouds in winter are lower-based and

-285 considerably shallower than in summer.
+Regarding the cloud size, Fig. 6 shows that the cloud base during events in the wind-field clusters (blues) is approximately 1 km lower than for events in the mass-field clusters (reds; lowest level in the droplets panel).
+Cloud tops in the wind-field cluster are approximately 5 km shallower, having cloud top heights at around 7 km versus 12 km in mass-field clusters (highest levels in the ice and snow panels).
+Put differently, considering that wind-field cluster events occur in winter and mass-field events in summer, thunderstorm clouds in winter are lower-based and considerably shallower than in summer.
 This has a somewhat surprising consequence on the temperatures of these clouds.
-Looking at the cloud mass (sum of all cloud particles) below and above the -10 °C isotherm (dashed lines) of wind-field thunderstorm clouds (blues), the larger part (factor 1.7 without and factor 2.3 with cloud physics) is warmer than -10 °C. CAPE-thunderstorm clouds (reds) have similar or larger cloud particle concentrations (factor 1 without and factor 2.9 with cloud physics) in regions that are colder than -10 °C resulting in rather cold clouds.
+Looking at the height of the $-10\,^{\circ}$ C isotherm (dashed lines), the larger part of wind-field thunderstorm clouds (blues) is warmer than $-10\,^{\circ}$ C, which is especially pronounced for solid hydrometeors (snow).
+Mass-field clouds have larger cloud particle concentrations in regions that are colder than $-10\,^{\circ}$ C resulting in overall cold clouds.
 Hence, during lightning in winter clouds are - integrated over their depth - overall warmer than summer clouds.